packet3/bamboodesk/README.md

-Trellis Desk
+Bamboo Desk
 ============

-What is Trellis Desk?
+What is Bamboo Desk?
 ---------------------

-Trellis Desk is a powerful and robust help desk solution for your business.
+Bamboo Desk is a forked rebirth of [Trellis Desk](https://github.com/ACCORD5/TrellisDesk) Originally created by Accord5 (a company that no longer exists).

-Improve your company's service by allowing your customers to quickly and easily submit support tickets to your team.
-Trellis Desk sports a range of advanced features that enable your business to handle customer support more efficiently.
+Development of Trellis Desk stopped 10 years ago.
+I, Joe enjoyed using the software back then.
+I decided to start off from where the original developers had finished.

-Plus, it's completely free – you'll never have to pay any license fees to use Trellis Desk.
+my goal is to make Bamboo Desk the best self-hosted helpdesk software there is

 Status
 ------

-Trellis Desk 2.0 is under heavy development and not recommended for a production environment.
-With the help of user contributions and the support of the community, we hope to have a stable, documented release by the end of 2011.
+Bamboo Desk 1.0 is under development,  and I can only work on it when I have the time and is not recommended for a production environment.
+With the help of user contributions (Hint if you would like to help out I would be grateful) and the support of the community, I  hope to have a stable, documented release by the end of 2022 or early 2023.

 Requirements
 ------------

-* PHP 5.3
+* PHP 7.4+
-* MySQL 4.1
+* MySQL 5.7+
 * GD2 + FreeType (for some CAPTCHA support)

 Installation
 ------------

-Trellis Desk 2.0 is in an early development stage.
-We strongly recommend against using Trellis Desk 2.0 in a production environment.
+Bamboo Desk 1.0 is in an early development stage.
+We strongly recommend against using Bamboo Desk 1.0 in a production environment.
 To install, simply upload all files to your web server, point your browser to the *install* directory, and follow the on-screen instructions.